 One of the benefits of Weldon is that there is very little traffic.
 The average commute to work is 18.37 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Weldon is nearly on par with the US average for all cities of 21.84%: 18.19% of adults 25 and older in Weldon have a bachelor's degree or advanced degree.
+The percentage of adults in Weldon who are college-educated is close to the national average for all communities of 21.84%: 18.19% of the adults in Weldon have a bachelor's degree or advanced degree.

 The per capita income in Weldon in 2022 was $20,770, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $83,080 for a family of four.
 However, Weldon contains both very wealthy and poor people as well.